gadeuneo/wiki-comps-2020/start_dates_doc.md

 ## __Hong Kong extradition bill: 2019-02-13__

-Based off of the earliest dates on articles talking about the proposal.
+Based off of the earliest dates on articles from *South China Morning Post* and *Hong Kong Free Press* talking about the proposal.

 https://www.scmp.com/news/hong-kong/politics/article/2185902/hong-kong-considering-changing-law-transferring-fugitives-so